|

 Written by Rick Archer

-their thoughts such as Gary Richardson, Maureen Brunetti, Leroy Ginzel,
+their thoughts included Gary Richardson, Maureen Brunetti, Leroy Ginzel,

 John Frierson, Stella Moore, Lorraine Cull, Ken Proctor, Gareld and

-help!
-And thank you Gary for all the great pictures!)
+And thank you Gary Richardson for all the great pictures!

 As most of you can figure out without